Camera Lenses

 can be a bit heavy at first until you get used to it

-People often think that the telephoto lens definition is based on its multiple lenses, but what defines the lenses are the front lens and the magnifying rear part.
+People often think that the definition of a telephoto lens is based on its multiple lenses, but what defines the lenses are the front lens and the magnifying rear part.

-Long and short telephoto lenses have their own respective uses.
+Long and short telephoto lenses have their respective uses.

 Long Telephoto Lenses

-The popular long telephoto lenses are able to compress their object and squeeze everything into a neat and tight image.
+The popular long telephoto lenses can compress their object and squeeze everything into a neat and tight image.

 Short Telephoto Lenses